slatedocs/slate/source/includes/bodhicloud/bodhijobengine.md

 Jobs must be built in a specific format in order for Bodhi Job Engine to recognize and run them properly.
-The job should contain an index.js file that follows this structure ------>
+The job should contain an index.js file and a job-config.js file that follow this structure -->

 ````
+//index.js

 var jobconfig = require('./job-config.js');

 exports.config = jobconfig;